YuyaoHuang330/SWORD/README.md

 `ICSDEntry`:

-The ICSD CIF wrapper: `ICSDEntry` use `Pymatgen CifParser` to read original CIF file and retrieve key crystallographic information via `entry.attribute` notation
+The ICSD CIF wrapper: `ICSDEntry` use `Pymatgen CifParser` to read original CIF file and retrieve key crystallographic information via `entry.attribute` notation.
 The instance can be constructed by:

 **From ICSD CollectionCode:**